DDMitev/BuildHolding-Website/RAILWAY_DEPLOYMENT.md

 3. Once created, you'll see your new MongoDB project
 4. Click on "MongoDB" in your project dashboard
 5. Go to the "Connect" tab
-6. Note down the MongoDB connection string (we'll need this later)
+6. Copy the MongoDB connection string (we'll need this for Step 3)

 ## Step 3: Deploy Your Backend API

-1. From your Railway dashboard, click "New Project"
+1. From your Railway dashboard, click "New Project" again
 2. Select "Deploy from GitHub repo"
 3. Choose your "BuildHolding-Website" repository
 4. In the setup screen:
    - Railway will detect your project's structure using the railway.json file
    - Set the root directory to `/` (the root of your repository)

-5. Add environment variables by clicking on "Variables":
+5. **First, deploy without environment variables:**
+   - Complete the initial deployment without adding variables
+   - This will likely fail with connection errors (this is expected)

+6. **After initial deployment, add environment variables:**
+   - Click on your project, then go to "Variables" tab
+   - Add the following variables:
      - `NODE_ENV`: `production`
-   - `JWT_SECRET`: (generate a random string or use the default)
+     - `JWT_SECRET`: (generate a random string or use `buildholdingsecret123`)
-   - `MONGODB_URI`: (paste the MongoDB connection string from Step 2)
+     - `MONGODB_URI`: (paste the complete MongoDB connection string from Step 2)

-   > **IMPORTANT**: Make sure the MONGODB_URI variable is set correctly.
-It should be the complete MongoDB connection string provided by Railway in Step 2.

-6. Disable the automatic setup script for the first deployment:
-   - Under "Settings" in your project
-   - Find "Build Command" and temporarily change it to `echo "Skipping build for now"`
-   - Save the changes
+   - Click "Deploy" to redeploy with the environment variables

-   - After the first deployment succeeds, change it back to `cd api && npm install`
+7. **Check the deployment logs:**

-7. Click "Deploy" to start the deployment process
+   - Go to the "Deployments" tab and click on the latest deployment
-   - Railway will deploy your API without running the setup script yet

-8. After deployment, check the logs for any errors
-   - If you see connection errors, verify your MONGODB_URI variable is set correctly
+   - Review the logs to ensure everything is working correctly
+   - You should see "MongoDB Connected" in the logs

 ## Step 4: Set Up URL and Check Deployment

-1. After deployment, go to the "Settings" tab
+1. After successful deployment, go to the "Settings" tab
 2. Under "Domains", click "Generate Domain"
 3. You'll get a public URL like: `https://buildholding-api.up.railway.app`
 4. Visit `https://buildholding-api.up.railway.app/api/healthcheck` to verify your API is running